osrf/TSC-RMW-Reports/README.md

   </tr>
 </table>

 Notice in the async case that the publish rate almost achieves the desired 30Hz, whereas the publish rate for sync is clamped to the capacity of the network almost immediately.
 The publish rate for async is quite noisy, which is something we could investigate further, but the average is quite close the desired goal.
 This can be a very serious issue if the user's code is designed under the assumption that publishing is always relatively quick, which is a likely assumption for ROS 1 users (ROS 1 behaved most similarly to asynchronous publishing in ROS 2) or for users thinking that "keep last" will just replace messages in the history cache if there's a backlog.
 We can document this behavior, but the impact is quite subtle and could lead to hard to diagnose problems in user's applications.
 This example was intended to demonstrate why it is important to be cautious when changing this behavior for all users.

 ## 2.2 Mininet test results

 ### 2.2.1 Experiments with Lost Packets or Latency at 54Mbps Bandwidth

 This plot shows several poorly performing cases with the Mininet bandwidth set at 54Mbps.
-To generate these plots we first took the average value across a Mininet experiment and then averaged the value for all ten Mininet experimental runs.
-When calculating latency we first examined the number of packets received for a given time slice, and then, if a packet was received in a time slice we then calculate the average latency.
+To generate these plots we first took the average value across a single Mininet experiment and then averaged that value across ten Mininet runs (i.e. first average the time series, then take the average of the ten runs).
+When calculating latency we first examined the number of packets received for a given time slice, and then, if a packet was received in a time slice we then calculate the average latency for that time slice.
 Each label across the X-axis describes the simulated packet loss percentage and the size of the message.
 For example, "L:0/PointCloud512k" shows the results from simulating 0% packet loss with a 512k message size and 54Mbps bandwidth cap.
 The top plot shows the mean latency to receive the messages, while the bottom plot shows what percent of the messages were lost.
 It should be noted that only poorly-performing cases are illustrated here; see [Appendix B](APPENDIX.md#appendix_b) for all of the data, including the successful ones.
-For this plot, Quality of Service options of reliable, keep last, and a history depth of 10 were used. *The black error bars indicate are used to indicate the maximum and minimum value in the ten runs performed for a given experiment.* The notebook for data processing can be found [here](https://github.com/osrf/TSC-RMW-Reports/blob/main/galactic/MininetExperimentResults.ipynb), while the processed data can be found in
+For this plot, Quality of Service options of reliable, keep last, and a history depth of 10 were used. *The black error bars indicate the maximum and minimum value in the ten runs performed for a given experiment.* The notebook for data processing can be found [here](https://github.com/osrf/TSC-RMW-Reports/blob/main/galactic/MininetExperimentResults.ipynb), while the processed data can be found in